 Initial therapy with AZOR is not recommended in patients ≥75 years of age or in hepatically impaired patients.

-TRIBENZOR is not indicated for the initial therapy of hypertension.
+BENICAR HCT and TRIBENZOR are not indicated for the initial therapy of hypertension.

 WARNING: FETAL TOXICITY

 Do not co-administer aliskiren with BENICAR, BENICAR HCT, AZOR, or TRIBENZOR in patients with diabetes.

 BENICAR HCT and TRIBENZOR are contraindicated in patients with anuria.
 BENICAR HCT is contraindicated in patients with hypersensitivity to any component of BENICAR HCT.
 TRIBENZOR is contraindicated in patients with hypersensitivity to other sulfonamide-derived drugs.